APOYS/mepigram_released/README.md

 	`python bedToFasta.py -f input.bed -r methyl_ref_genomeA -o output.faa`

-3. Make background model: Calculate the number of k-mers in the genome.
-This might take some time but you only need to do this once per reference genome.
+3. Make background model: Count the number of k-mers in the genome.
+This might take a while (a few hours on human whole genome) but you only need to do this once per reference genome.
+Example: Count the number of 5-mers in the sample genome:

-	`perl bgModel_typeE.pl 8 methyl_ref_genomeA`
+	`python bgModel.py -gd testfiles/samplegenome/ -k 5 -m typeE`

 	OR

-	`perl bgModel_typeEF.pl 8 methyl_ref_genomeA`
+	`python bgModel.py -gd testfiles/samplegenome/ -k 5 -m typeEF`

 4. Shuffle the sequences: this step will di-nucleotide shuffle your FASTA input sequences to be used.